hindu-comm/weblogs/manasataramgini/2020/11/2020-11-22_the-old-teacher.md

 was among the multiple teachers who would repeatedly complain to me that your wife is rather arrogant due to her varied knowledge that was so atypical of the girls.”
-Somakhya looked a Lootika and chuckled: “Actually, she was one of those teachers who was not bad to me at all.
+Somakhya looked at Lootika and chuckled: “Actually, she was one of those teachers who was not bad to me at all.
 She had a Nehruvian bent of mind and liked to downplay the sultanate or the Mogol tyranny and boost the English superiority over our culture.
 That said, she was rather generous to me and I’d say to Spidery too when we pressed the counterpoints to these issues in class.
 But why would she want to see us?
-Some much has gone by and we should have passed out of her memory too.”
+So much has gone by and we should have passed out of her memory too.”
 LM: “I don’t know for sure, but I have a bit of gossip in her regard.
 Her husband, a lawyer, disappeared one day without warning and nobody